 How Fast Can A Human Run?

-The speed at which an average human can run firstly depends on the distance.
+The speed at which an average human can run depends on the distance.
 Humans can run short distances over 100 meters at speeds of up to 25 km/h (16 mp/h).
-Over longer distances, the average speed decreases significantly.
+Over longer distances, the average rate decreases significantly.

 Why Do Bears Run Fast?

 Bears are predators, not prey animals.
 While black bears rarely chase down other animals for food, grizzly bears and polar bears will.
 Bears will also use their speed to escape from predators.

 Bears have huge, muscular legs that help to propel them forward at high speeds.
 Bears have longer back legs than front legs, allowing them to achieve fast speeds.

 A myth states that bears can’t run downhill, as their shorter forelegs will cause them to fall.
 This is a myth and is false.
 In this article from the National Parks Service, J.M.Mackenzie described Clubfoot, a famous grizzly bear, as “able to keep pace with a horse going downhill, but not uphill.”
 Bears get quicker as they go downhill.

 Usain Bolt is a multi-time World record holder runner.
 He has broken the world record for the fastest time, over 100 and 200 meters.
 His speed was clocked at 44.72 km/h (27.8 mph) on 16 August 2009.
 The pace was taken between the 60 and 80 meters part of the 100 meters sprint.